Santiago Arias: Senior

 In September 2013, Arias received his first call up for Colombia's senior team to dispute the 2014 World Cup qualifying matches against Chile and Paraguay, following first choice Camilo Zúñiga's injury.
 He made his debut against Paraguay and played the entire match in a 1–2 away victory at Asunción.

 Arias was included in Colombia's 23-man squad for the 2014 FIFA World Cup in Brazil.
 He made three appearances in the tournament, coming on as a substitute in all of Colombia's group stage matches.
 The following year, Arias was included in the final squad for the 2015 Copa America.
 He appeared twice at the tournament, including the quarter-final 0–0 draw against Argentina where Colombia were eliminated 5–4 on penalties.

 He was a part of the Colombian squad that finished third place at the Copa América Centenario.

 Arias was selected in José Pékerman's 23-man squad for the 2018 FIFA World Cup in Russia.
 He started in all four of Colombia's matches as his nation was eliminated in the Round of 16 against England.

-Personal life

-On 3 September 2020, he tested positive for COVID-19.